pallets/flask/docs/templating.rst

         <p>{{ will_not_be_escaped }}
     {% endautoescape %}

-Whenever you do this, please be very cautious about the varibles you are using in this block.
+Whenever you do this, please be very cautious about the variables you are using in this block.

 Registering Filters